 '''

 cp c:\downloads\myApplicationPlans\plan1.xml

 c:\deployments\production\myApplication\91Beta\plan1

-'''

-'''

 cp c:\downloads\myApplicationPlans\plan2.xml

 c:\deployments\production\myApplication\91Beta\plan2

 '''

-- Note: If you do not have an existing deployment plan, you can create one using the Administration Console as described in "Configuring Applications for Production Deployment" on page 4-1.
-The Administration Console automatically stores newly-generated deployment plans in the \plan subdirectory of the application installation directory. - 7.
-To install the application using Administration Console, select the application installation directory.
+Note: If you do not have an existing deployment plan, you can create one using the Administration Console as described in Section 4, "Configuring Applications for Production Deployment".
+The Administration Console automatically stores newly-generated deployment plans in the \plan subdirectory of the application installation directory.

+7. To install the application using Administration Console, select the application installation directory.
 By default, the Administration Console will use a plan named plan.xml, if one is available in the \plan subdirectory.
 The Administration Console does not identify plans in subdirectories other than the \plan subdirectory; in other words, plans in \plan1 or \plan2 subdirectories are not identified by the Administration Console.
 Therefore, if multiple plans for your application are available, you must indicate, in config.xml, the plan you would like to use.
-See "Configuring Applications for Production Deployment" on page 4-1.
-For information on config.xml, see Creating WebLogic Domains Using the Configuration Wizard.
+See Section 4, "Configuring Applications for Production Deployment".
+For information on config.xml, see Creating Domains Using the Configuration Wizard.